raspberrypilearning/fruit-salad/en/step_2.md

 --- /task ---

-Now the Stage needs to let the Ingredient sprite know that it should add an ingredient to the bowl.
+Now the Stage needs to let the **Ingredients** sprite know that it should add an ingredient to the bowl.

 The `broadcast`{:class="block3events"} block sends a message which any sprite can receive.

 --- task ---